 The popular neurographic art method is suitable for kids and is often used in schools.

 3 Combination Neurographic Artwork Method

-Combination neurographic artworks employ smooth lines, neurographic lines, loose shapes and embellishments together.
+Combination neurographic artworks employ smooth lines, neurographic lines, loose shapes and embellishments all mixed in together.

-This is where most people are most at ease with neurographic art for their drawings.
+This is where most people are at ease with neurographic art for their drawings.

-The combination neurographic art technique can bring light meditation properties to the process and create a meaningful piece of art as well.
+The combination neurographic art technique can bring light meditation properties to the process and create a meaningful artwork as well.

 Even a small piece of the neurographic line will be of benefit in the combination art method

 Be mindful of what you are trying to achieve.

 - Therapeutic mental health strengthening.

 - Casual feel-good art.